D7Carivs/Trilogy-Bootcamp-Homework/week-01/README.md

 15. What is the name of the malicious code used to exploit a vulnerability in the SolarWinds Orion IT management software?
 Sunburst is the name of the malicious code used to exploit SolarWinds Orion IT management software vulnerability.

-Security 101 Homework: Cybersecurity Threat Landscape Part 2: Akamai Security Year in Review 2020
+## Part 2: Akamai Security Year in Review 2020
 In this part, you should primarily use the Akamai Security Year in Review 2020 and Akamai State of the Internet/ Security along with independent research to answer the below questions.
 ________________________________________
 1. What was the most vulnerable and targeted element of the gaming industry between October 2019 to September 2020?
 The most targeted and vulnerable element of the gaming industry was its players.